What is Urban Design Representation?

-If you are a student of the MSc in Urban Design at the University of Strathclyde:
+You are a student of the MSc in Urban Design at the University of Strathclyde:

-If you are a professional:
+You are a professional:

 The course is tailored to the needs of professionals who don't have a design background and/or graphic design skills in the relevant software used in an urban and architectural design environment.
 This course will help you to increase your skills and diversify your portfolio.